EnocFlores/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my Github Page with Jekyll"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I plan to write content on here about... stuff.
+I don't know what I'll write just yet but we will get there when we get there.